 4.1 Any statements made by the Supplier with respect to the provision of Services and/or Products shall be regarded as an invitation to make an offer.
 Unless a separate written agreement is concluded, the Agreement shall be concluded by the Supplier’s confirmation of the Customer’s order.
 Confirmation may occur electronically (for example via the Supplier’s website, by email, by SMS, or by means of similar technologies) or, if agreed, in writing (by letter).

 5.1 The Supplier shall provide the Customer with the service stated in the Assignment Form.
 To this end, the Supplier shall provide the Customer with the relevant information for use of the Software by an End User (or by the Customer on behalf of other End Users).

 5.2 The Customer may allow End Users within its organisation to use the Service for its organisation’s internal purposes.
-If agreed in advance, the Customer may also allow End Users outside its organisation to use the Service insofar as such use forms part of the broader service to those End Users.
+If agreed in advance, or with the “Agency” version of the Software, the Customer may also allow End Users outside its organisation to use the Service insofar as such use forms part of the broader service to those End Users.

 5.3 The Supplier shall make every effort to implement any amendments to the law or new case law in the short term and shall amend the Software from time to time.

 5.4 The Supplier shall take appropriate technical and organisational measures to protect the Customer’s data stored on the Server.